VujevicStipe/Revolut-Website-Clone/README.md

 # React Revolut Clone

 This React project aims to replicate the structure and features of an existing webpage, specifically the Revolut website, through the use of components for a dynamic and responsive user interface.
-The goal of this project is to provide hands-on experience in React development by slicing and recreating various sections of the chosen webpage.
+The primary goal of this project is to provide practical experience in React development by slicing and recreating various sections of the chosen webpage.

 ## Overview